geeksville/steamback/doc/development.md

 Because when a PR comes in that fixes many different things and also reformats a bunch of code it is almost impossible to review (to check for unintended changes).

+## Using this module in other projects

+The python "steamback" module can be used in your other python projects.
+See the (crude) developer documentation [here](steamback/index.html).

 ## Releasing new builds to pypi

 The desktop app is distributed via pip.
 To make a new release (if you are one of the developers with release keys):